otto-de/edison-hal/README.md

 BETA - work in progress.

-The current implementation is supporting HAL compliant links and embedded resources, but no curies.
+The current implementation is supporting HAL compliant links and embedded resources, including full support for curies.

 ## About